chaotic-society/theoretica-tutorials/algebra/vec.md

 # Tutorial: vec.h

+Vectors represent ordered sets of elements of a certain type.
+They are implemented in Theoretica as the `vec` class in two different forms.
+They can be used to perform linear algebra operations along with matrices, such as dot and cross products and matrix-vector multiplication.

 ## Vector construction
+Vectors can be both allocated statically and dynamically, using two very similar notations.

 ### Static vectors

-N-dimensional real and complex static vectors are declared in the following way:
+A generic, statically allocated, N-dimensional vector with elements of type `T` is implemented by `vec<T, N>`.
+Real and complex static vectors are declared in the following way:

 ```cpp
 vec<real, N> u;